medardm/nextjs-thirdweb-webkit/README.md

   - application configs that includes the constants
 - `database`
   - `factories`
-    - code for generating test models
+    - code for generating test models ideally with fakerjs
   - `seeders`
     - code for seeding database with test or production data
       - `prod`